Pablo del Molino Mateus: Biography

 He was born in the town of Sequeros, Salamanca, Spain in 1900.
 He was the son of Pablo del Molino Martín (Cartagena, Spain), a property registrar, and Concepción Mateus Massana (Valladolid, Spain).
 Concepción Mateus inherited in 1923 from her cousin Agustí Massana i Pujol, whose important legacies led to the founding of the Escola Massana.
 Julio Gibert Mateus founder, among other companies, of El hogar y la moda (Home and Fashion), proposed to his cousin Concepción Mateus to invest part of the inheritance received from Agustín Massana in shares of a publishing house that he promoted, the Editorial Juventud.
 In this way, Concepción Mateus and her son Pablo del Molino Mateus became part of the company's board of directors, led by José Zendrera.
 In 1930 Pablo del Molino was appointed deputy director of Editorial Juventud.
 In 1932 Concepción Mateus transferred his shares to Pablo del Molino.
 Editorial Juventud promoted at that time the collection La Novela Rosa, dedicated to sentimental and traditional narratives.

 In 1933, Pablo del Molino resigned as deputy director of Editorial Juventud to found Editorial Molino.
-Pablo del Molino favored publishing a type of crime and adventure novel from the Anglo-Saxon world, compared to the editorial line of Editorial Juventud, more focused on French and German authors, of adventures aimed at a young audience.
+Pablo del Molino favored publishing a type of crime and adventure novel from the English-speaking world, compared to the editorial line of Editorial Juventud, more focused on French and German authors, of adventures aimed at a young audience.
 Pablo maintained his position on the board of directors and shares of Editorial Juventud until 1939.
 The two publishers agreed on bases for future cooperation, in which Editorial Juventud provided financial access and distribution facilities to the emerging Editorial Molino.
 Editorial Molino published its first title of Biblioteca Oro (Serie Azul) on November 10, 1933.
 Pablo had the collaboration of the youngest of his brother, Luis del Molino Mateus (Aranda de Duero 1907-1990), who set up the administration of the publishing house in rented premises at 245 Urgell Street.